Enemy6/Python-webhook-spammer/README.md

 # Python-webhook-spammer
 This simple python program can spam a webhook with any message to you'e liking.
+## What does it do?
+You can enter a github url and it will spam you're message 20 times.

 ## How to use it / install it

 ### Step 1